grantdelacampa/CSC-180-Neural-Networks-/CNN/README.txt

 CSC 180 Assignment 2

 What's included?
-	- ./train:
-		> The folder containig the training data
-	- ./validate:
-		> The folder containing the testing data
-	- ./ZtrainedNet:
-		> The folder generated when training the neuralnet
 	- ./BatchRun:
 		> folder containing batch scripts to automate the assignment
 		> NeuralAutomation.py: Runs train.py, predict.py, opens chrome to the tensorboard and runs tensorboard.